Yeo Jun Wei: Information gathering efforts

-Yeo was tasked by the intelligence officers to provide them with information about international political, economic and diplomatic relations, and these information were to be of "non-public" in origin, and were referred to as "scuttlebutt".
-In one of his meetings with the intelligence officers in China, he was specified to obtain non public information about the U.S. Department of Commerce, artificial intelligence, and the “trade war” between China and the United States.
+Yeo was tasked by the intelligence officers to provide them with information about international political, economic and diplomatic relations, and these pieces of information were to be of "non-public" in origin, and were referred to as "scuttlebutt".
+In one of his meetings with the intelligence officers in China, he was specified to obtain non-public information about the U.S. Department of Commerce, artificial intelligence, and the Trump administration's trade war with China.

 Yeo's focus was initially Southeast Asian centric, but subsequently was switched to United States.
 By combing through LinkedIn, Yeo found Americans, including U.S. military and government employees with high-level security clearances, with resumes and job descriptions suggesting that they would have access to valuable non-public information which the Chinese intelligence officers seek.
-After he identified individuals worth targeting, Yeo followed guidance he received from Chinese intelligence operatives regarding how to recruit potential targets, including identifying their vulnerabilities, such as dissatisfaction with work or financial difficulties.
+After he identified individuals worth targeting, Yeo followed guidance he received from Chinese intelligence operatives regarding target recruitment methods, including identifying their vulnerabilities, such as dissatisfaction with work or financial difficulties.
 Yeo then solicited them for non-public information and paid them to write reports.
 Yeo told these American targets that the reports were for clients in Asia, without revealing that they were in fact destined for the Chinese government.

-In 2018, Yeo created a fake consulting company that used the same name as a prominent U.S. consulting firm that conducts public and government relations, and Yeo posted job advertisements under that company name.
+In 2018, Yeo created a fake consulting company that used the same name as a prominent U.S. consulting firm that conducted public and government relations, and Yeo posted job advertisements under that company name.
 He would receive more than 400 resumes, with 90 percent of them coming from U.S. military and government personnel with security clearances, and he passed resumes of interest to one of the Chinese intelligence operatives.

-Between January 2019 to July 2019, Yeo stayed in Washington, D.C., he attended several events and speaking engagements at D.C. area think tanks.
+Between January 2019 and July 2019, Yeo stayed in Washington, D.C. where he attended several events and speaking engagements at D.C. area think tanks.
 Yeo also contacted several individuals from lobbying firms and defence contracting companies.